Terms and Conditions of Perseus Technologies GmbH

 For the purposes of these Terms and Conditions and the legal relationships relating to the services provided by Perseus, a distinction is made, where necessary, between customers and “users”:

-A customer is any party to a contract with Perseus which establishes the relevant contractual relationship in relation to Perseus’s services or range of services, in particular Perseus’s corresponding obligation(s) to provide services and the contracting party’s corresponding obligation to provide consideration.
-A user is any person who, on the basis of such a contract –where applicable, alongside the customer – is entitled to make use of the services provided by Perseus under the contract or is involved, on the customer’s behalf, in the provision and receipt of these services, without themselves being a party to the underlying contract with Perseus.
+A customer is a party to a contract with Perseus by which the respective exchange relationship is established with regard to the services or the range of services offered by Perseus, in particular the corresponding performance obligation(s) of Perseus and the contractual partner’s obligation to provide consideration in this regard.
+A user is a person who, on the basis of such a contract – possibly alongside the customer – is entitled to use the contractual services of Perseus or is involved in the provision and receipt of these services on the part of the customer without being a party to the underlying contract with Perseus.

 Users are generally, though not necessarily, natural persons, in particular employees of the relevant customer, who, by virtue of a legal relationship with the customer, are involved, as agreed, in the provision and receipt of the contractual services provided by Perseus.
 Furthermore, customers of a Perseus customer may also be users within the meaning of these General Terms and Conditions, this applies in particular in the context of Perseus’s collaborations with so-called “partner companies”, on the basis of which customers of the partner companies are entitled to access and use certain services or service modules of the PCSS and may register with Perseus for this purpose without themselves being customers of Perseus within the meaning of these General Terms and Conditions (hereinafter referred to as “partner models”).